playfulprogramming/playfulprogramming/content/blog/prelude/index.md

 ## Who's building what?

 This isn't to say that the only reliance you have that these tools won't disappear is that they're popular, though.
 Each of these frameworks have at least one large backer behind them.

-React is built by Meta, with major backing by
+React is built by Meta, and powers all of their major applications.
+What's more, the core team has started to accept external contribution to feedback of the framework's development via ["working groups" consisting of subject matter experts](https://github.com/reactwg).
+In recent years, even [groups like Vercel have hired React core members to work on the project from outside of Meta](https://twitter.com/sebmarkbage/status/1470761453091237892).

+However, when most mention "React", they tend to talk about the React ecosystem at large.
+See, the core maintainers of React itself tend to remain focused on a small subsection of tooling.
+Instead, they rely on external groups, like [Remix](https://reactrouter.com/) and [Vercel](https://nextjs.org/) to provide libraries that are often integral to application development.

+Angular, on the other hand, is fully funded and supported by Google.
+They build a substancial portion of their major websites on top of the framework, and as a result, have a vested interest in continuing and upkeeping development.
+Continuing the differences from React, the Angular core team maintains a slew of helper libraries that provide everything from an [HTTP call layer](https://angular.io/guide/http) to [form validation](https://angular.io/guide/forms-overview).

+When talking about funding, Vue is often seen as the odd one out.
+Vue's development is driven by an independant team that's crowd-funded from a diverse pool of groups and individuals.
+However, while it's unclear how much money they bring in, it is clear that there are major contributors involved.
+Not only do they have a large open-source maintainance team, but they have sponsors from major organizations [like Aliababa, Baidu, Xioami, and more](https://medium.com/the-vue-point/the-state-of-vue-1655e10a340a).

+Similar to Angular, the Vue core team consists of groups that work on a broad set of tooling.
+Everything from [the official routing library](https://router.vuejs.org/) to its two different global store libraries ([Vuex](https://vuex.vuejs.org/) and [Pinia](https://pinia.vuejs.org/)) and beyond are considered part of Vue's core.

 ### Why learn all three frameworks?